Federal Reserve: Purpose

-Addressing the problem of bank panics
+Fractional-reserve bank

-Banking institutions in the United States are required to hold reserves—amounts of currency and deposits in other banks—equal to only a fraction of the amount of the bank's deposit liabilities owed to customers.
+Banks usually invest the majority of the funds received from depositors.
+However, banking institutions in the United States are required to hold reserves—amounts of currency and deposits in other banks—equal to a fraction of the amount of the bank's deposit liabilities owed to customers.
 This practice is called fractional-reserve banking.
-As a result, banks usually invest the majority of the funds received from depositors.
-On rare occasions, too many of the bank's customers will withdraw their savings and the bank will need help from another institution to continue operating; this is called a bank run.
+On rare occasions, too many of the bank's customers will withdraw their savings such that the bank cannot continue operating on its own; this is called a bank run.
 Bank runs can lead to a multitude of social and economic problems.
-The Federal Reserve System was designed as an attempt to prevent or minimize the occurrence of bank runs, and possibly act as a lender of last resort when a bank run does occur.
+The Federal Reserve System was designed as an attempt to prevent or minimize the occurrence of bank runs, and possibly act as a lender of last resort when a bank run occurs.
 Many economists, following Nobel laureate Milton Friedman, believe that the Federal Reserve inappropriately refused to lend money to small banks during the bank runs of 1929; Friedman argued that this contributed to the Great Depression.

 Check clearing system

-Because some banks refused to clear checks from certain other banks during times of economic uncertainty, a check-clearing system was created in the Federal Reserve System.
-It is briefly described in The Federal Reserve SystemPurposes and Functions as follows:
+Before the establishment of the Federal Reserve, during times of economic uncertainty, some banks refused to clear checks from certain other banks, which led to large-scale bank failure in the early 20th-century.
+Hence, a national check-clearing system was created in the Federal Reserve System.
+The Federal Reserve can physically accept and transport cheques.

 Lender of last resort

-In the United States, the Federal Reserve serves as the lender of last resort to those institutions that cannot obtain credit elsewhere and the collapse of which would have serious implications for the economy.
-It took over this role from the private sector "clearing houses" which operated during the Free Banking Era; whether public or private, the availability of liquidity was intended to prevent bank runs.
+In the United States of America, the Federal Reserve serves as the lender of last resort to those institutions that cannot obtain credit elsewhere, institutions the collapse of which would have serious implications for the economy.
+It took over this role from the private sector clearing houses which operated during the Free Banking Era.
+The availability of liquidity is intended to prevent bank runs.

 Fluctuations

-Through its discount window and credit operations, Reserve Banks provide liquidity to banks to meet short-term needs stemming from seasonal fluctuations in deposits or unexpected withdrawals.
+Reserve Banks provide liquidity to banks to meet short-term needs stemming from seasonal fluctuations in deposits or unexpected withdrawals through its discount window and credit operations.
 Longer-term liquidity may also be provided in exceptional circumstances.
 The rate the Fed charges banks for these loans is called the discount rate (officially the primary credit rate).
 By making these loans, the Fed serves as a buffer against unexpected day-to-day fluctuations in reserve demand and supply.
-This contributes to the effective functioning of the banking system, alleviates pressure in the reserves market and reduces the extent of unexpected movements in the interest rates.
+This contributes to the effective functioning of the banking system, alleviates pressure in the reserves market, and reduces the extent of unexpected movements in the interest rates.
 For example, on September 16, 2008, the Federal Reserve Board authorized an $85 billion loan to stave off the bankruptcy of international insurance giant American International Group (AIG).